tomaszkacprzak/tomaszkacprzak.github.io/index.md

 New projects
-​

-​

 If you are a masters student in cosmology, computer science or statistics, and are interested in a project, you send me an email at tomaszk at phys dot ethz dot ch.

-​

-I am maintaining a library of papers on applications of deep learning in cosmology on NASA ADS.
+I am maintaining a [library of papers](https://ui.adsabs.harvard.edu//#user/libraries/Tm731Ip0TkqWf9jLr5bMpA) on applications of deep learning in cosmology on NASA ADS.

+This site is under construction.